 Service providers that file certified reimbursement claims by the eighth day of the month can receive payment for the claim at the end of the same month.
 Services providers that file after the eighth day of the month will receive payment the following month.

-The Lifeline Program’s Funding Disbursement tool enables companies to use various search methods to locate payment data for any month beginning in January 2004.
+The Lifeline Program’s Funding Disbursement search tool enables companies to use various search methods to locate payment data for any month beginning with January 2004 and beyond.
+Use Lifeline’s Disbursements Open Data tool to search for the total dollar amount disbursed to each ETC and the total number of subscribers claimed by each ETC, every month and year since January 2018.

-If you have questions about the Red Light or the Debt Collection Improvement Act, visit the Service Provider section of our website.
+If you have questions about late payments, the Red Light rule or the Debt Collection Improvement Act, visit the Service Provider section of our website.
 If you have questions regarding the status of a disbursement, a remittance statement, or an invoice received, please email firstname.lastname@example.org.